Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing exceptional point via Loschmidt Rate in analytical models

+The unbroken and broken phases are classified based on the symmetry followed by the ground state eigenvector.
+For a given Hamiltonian $H$ following $\mathcal{RT}$ symmetry, i.e., $\left[H, \mathcal{RT}\right] = 0 $, and when the ground state has the $\mathcal{RT}$ symmetry, $H$ is in the unbroken phase while $H$ is in the broken phase when the ground state breaks the $\mathcal{RT}$ symmetry.
+Using the above procedure, one finds that for both the $iXY$ and the $iATXY$ models, we have $h>h_{ep}$ in the unbroken phase (nondefective), while $h\leq h_{ep}$ is in the broken phase (defective) (see Fig. \ref{fig:param} for schematic representation and Appendix \ref{appendix:defective} for the detailed discussions on defective and nondefective Hamiltonian), with

-It has recently been shown by some of us that the exceptional points in the $\mathcal{RT}$-symmetric Hamiltonian are closely related to the factorization surface where the ground state of the Hamiltonian is fully product with vanishing entanglement of the corresponding Hermitian model \cite{ganesh_aditi_factorization_surface}.
-This prescription allows one to find the exceptional point even for the systems which have no analytical solution.
-For instance, the above connection leads to the exceptional point as $h^{iXYZ}_{ep} = \sqrt{(1+\Delta)^2+\gamma^2}$ for the $iXYZ$ model in Eqs. (\ref{eq:iXYZRT}) which does not have an analytical solution and can be confirmed via numerical diagonalization.
-This procedure also suggests that in presence of long range interactions of the form of Eq. (\ref{eq: iXYZRT_LR}), the exceptional point is $h^{iXYZ_{LR}}_{ep}= \sqrt{(1 + \Delta)^2 + \gamma^2} \sum_{j=1}^{N/2}\frac{1}{j^\alpha}$.
+It has recently been shown by some of us that the exceptional points in the $\mathcal{RT}$-symmetric Hamiltonian are closely related to the factorization surface where the ground state of the Hamiltonian is fully separable with vanishing entanglement of the corresponding Hermitian model \cite{ganesh_aditi_factorization_surface}.
+This prescription allows one to find the exceptional point even for the systems that have no analytical solution.
+For instance, the above connection leads to the exceptional point as for the $iXYZ$ model in Eq. (\ref{eq:iXYZRT}) which does not have an analytical solution and can be confirmed via numerical diagonalization.
+This procedure also suggests that in the presence of long-range interactions of the form of Eq. (\ref{eq: iXYZRT_LR}), the exceptional point satisfies the equation, given by